 4. eBay Marketplace Global

 eBay is one of the pioneers of online shopping marketplaces and has a long history.
-About 160 million active shoppers buy products on eBay, which is a significant proportion. eBay not only provides a marketplace for selling new products, like Amazon.
+About 1.6 billion monthly active shoppers buy products on eBay, which is a significant proportion. eBay not only provides a marketplace for selling new products, like Amazon.
 It also has one of the largest used goods online marketplaces where you can place your goods for auction.

 Key Features eBay:

-- Sellers are allowed a limited number of free listings, before being charged a fee
+- Sellers are allowed a limited number of free listings, before being charged listing fees

 - Anything can be auctioned on the site as long as it is not illegal